Please link this guide if you use it as a reference for your own content

 Reliable sources of off-field Hydro.

-Xingqiu and Yelan prefer Lisa to Normal Attack while Kokomi allows for more detached gameplay.
+Xingqiu and Yelan prefer Lisa to Normal Attack while Furina and Kokomi allow for more detached gameplay.

 A Double Hydro core is possible.

-A secondary source of Electro Energy for Lisa as well as additional damage.
+A secondary source of Electro Energy for Lisa as well as additional damage or buffs.

 Off-Field / Support